Residents demand more information on Qu’Appelle River water quality

 “Let the people know,” said Hollerbaum, emphasizing that water bodies should be constantly tested and that information should be disclosed to the public.

-However, when asked if they would argue that Hollerbaum’s experience with boat staining is a common cycle in nature, McLeod said “I can’t argue that because I don’t know.”
+When asked if they would argue that Hollerbaum’s experience with boat staining is a common cycle in nature, McLeod said “I can’t argue that because I don’t know.”

 “Spectacular job in misadvertising (…)” said Leavitt, referring specifically to one of the most recently finalized policies by the Water Security Agency.
 The Agricultural Water Stewardship Policy states that farmers are not to drain wetlands unless the water retention is at least at 40 per cent.

 Leavitt said that allowing drainage will have “very damaging effects to water quality.”
+Water retention makes bacteria grow in the wetlands, which impacts the river system wetlands are drained on.

 Leave a Reply